Imagine waking up to the shriek of your alarm clock, a full day’s workload spinning in your head.

 - Invest in Roth IRAs.
 Roth IRAs, unless inherited, aren’t subject to RMDs.
 Many high-income-earning couples don’t qualify to make direct contributions to a Roth.
-Eligibility starts phasing out at $186,000 per year for those married filing tax returns jointly.
-If your household income drops because you or your spouse retires, you may be able to contribute to a Roth IRA; however, you’re limited to a $6,500 contribution limit if you’re age 50 or older.
+Eligibility starts phasing out at $193,000 per year for those married filing tax returns jointly.
+If your household income drops because you or your spouse retires, you may be able to contribute to a Roth IRA; however, you’re limited to a $7,000 contribution limit for the 2019 tax year if you’re age 50 or older.
 You can also open a spousal Roth IRA for extra savings.
 If you aren’t eligible to invest in a Roth, you may be able to convert to a Roth.

 - Delay taking Social Security.
 If one of you continues to work, you may be able to delay taking Social Security.
 Consider this strategy: Take the lower-income-earning spouse’s benefits at full retirement age (66).
 Wait to take the higher-income-earning spouse’s benefits at age 70.
 Here’s why: Social Security benefits increase 8% per year to age 70.
 For most people, the increased benefit amount makes up for the cash shortfall by the time they reach their early 80s.
 As a couple, chances are one of you will live past that age.
 For some couples, it’s worthwhile to delay taking benefits for both partners.
 Instead, you can draw on your retirement accounts and lower your RMDs.